Light-tight skipper-CCDs for X-ray detection in space: Simulated detection efficiency vs. X-ray energy

 We used measurements of the CCD composition profile to simulate X-rays at different energies and estimate the efficiency loss produced by the aluminum shield.
 We present a schematic of the CCD frontside cross section in the left panel of Figure~\ref{fig:schematics}.
 In addition to the 650$\sim$720\,$\upmu$m silicon bulk, the CCD front consists of a 1.5\,$\upmu$m SiO$_2$ layer and 0.25\,$\upmu$m of polysilicon corresponding to the clock structures.
 Between the clocks and the silicon bulk, there is an insulator consisting of 50\,nm Si$_3$N$_4$ and 50\,nm SiO$_2$ layers.
-We implemented a Geant4~\cite{geant4, Geant42, Geant43} simulation using the Penelope low-energy electromagnetic models with aluminum thicknesses of 20, 50, 100, and 1000\,nm on top of the SiO$_2$ and X-ray energies between 0.1\,keV and 25\,keV.
-For the X-ray source, we modeled an infinite plane far from the sensor, emitting X-rays with an isotropic angular distribution; the detection efficiency depends on the penetration depth and, in turn, on the incidence angle.

 In Figure~\ref{fig:nroEventsFront}, we present the normalized number of events interacting in the different layers of the CCD for each X-ray energy.
 We removed events that impinged on the sensor edges, since in a realistic application, we would have a shield around the CCD.
 We present results with no aluminum shield (top panel), 50 (middle panel), and 1000\,nm (bottom panel) shield.
 For each energy, we show a stack of the events interacting in the aluminum (gray), SiO$_2$ (pink), polysilicon (green), Si$_3$N$_4$ (red), second SiO$_2$ (yellow), and silicon (blue) layers.
 We estimated the number of events in each layer using both the position of the first interaction and the volume in which more than 90\% of the X-ray energy is deposited to corroborate that they are the same.
 This is expected, since photoabsorption is the dominant process at these energies.
 Note that the x-axis is not a linear scale.